rafaelrojasmiliani/moveit_tutorial/09_manipulation/src/pick_place/c_pick_and_place/readme.md

 ### `ReachableAndValidPoseFilter`

+This stage produces a goal state for the arm.

 | **Constructor imputs** |  **Imputs of evaluate** |  **Outputs of evaluate** |
 | -----------------  | ------------------- | -------------------  |
 | `planning_scene::PlanningSceneConstPtr` | `const ManipulationPlanPtr& plan` | `plan->goal_pose_` |